CloudSecurityAlliance/CSA-IT-Operations/threat-model/airtable.com/airtable.md

 ## We can secure our accounts by using SSO

+Using SSO with Google largely addresses any account hijacking issues.

 ## We can recover data as we have backups

+We have a daily backup of all our airtable data

 ## We can detect alterations/deletions via logs

 But this would require a massive amount of time, or buying some technology and tuning it, seeing as how we have logs and backups we can retroactively handle this.
+The log process is: request a day of logs, Airtable processes it and sends an email with a link to a CSV file, the CSV file contains links to the log files which are JSON blobs stored in S3 (AWS keyed access so reasonably secure).
+I have asked support@ how long those logs are kept there.

 ## User education

+User education is tricky as the airtable interface makes doing least privilege tricky, it defaults to generally permissive permissions.

 ## Airtable can be made secure but this will impact functionality